-Secretary Powell out of curiosity asked the attendants how they determined which cars went where each day.
+Secretary Powell out of curiosity asked the garage attendants how they determined which cars went where each day.

 Because the attendants had never seen a Secretary of State, much less met and spoken with one they hesitated, and then they responded with this explanation on how it worked.